Ethernity Chain (ERN) Achieves Market Capitalization of $74.61 Million

-Ethernity Chain (ERN) traded up 12.6% against the dollar during the 1-day period ending at 17:00 PM Eastern on April 11th.
-Over the last week, Ethernity Chain has traded 0.4% higher against the dollar.
-Ethernity Chain has a market cap of $74.61 million and $1.54 million worth of Ethernity Chain was traded on exchanges in the last 24 hours.
-One Ethernity Chain coin can now be bought for approximately $2.83 or 0.00009363 BTC on major exchanges.
+Ethernity Chain (ERN) traded down 5.6% against the U.S. dollar during the 1 day period ending at 0:00 AM Eastern on April 17th.
+During the last week, Ethernity Chain has traded 0.2% lower against the U.S. dollar.
+Ethernity Chain has a market cap of $74.61 million and approximately $142,642.27 worth of Ethernity Chain was traded on exchanges in the last 24 hours.
+One Ethernity Chain coin can now be purchased for approximately $2.46 or 0.00008322 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.